Ashwood, Victoria: Shopping centres

 Ashwood shopping centre is a strip shopping centre located on Warrigal Road and includes a Woolworths supermarket to the south of High Street Road.

 A smaller shopping locale is located at the corner of High Street Road and Cleveland Road.
 The surrounding area is also known as Jordanville and Stocksville.
-The former supermarket (now a liquor shop) and residence is registered as a Heritage Place on the Victorian Heritage Register.
-The building was designed in 1952 by architect Robin Boyd, and built using the patented Ctesiphon construction method.
+The former supermarket (now a liquor shop) and residence were designed by Robin Boyd in 1954 and are of architectural and historical significance, listed on the Victorian Heritage Register since 1997.

 Parks

 Ashwood Reserve on Gardiners Creek includes hockey facilities for the Waverley Hockey Club and the grounds for the Harlequin Rugby Club.
 A bicycle trail through this reserve links it to Gardiners Reserve to the north.
 Electra Reserve to the east includes a dog club, croquet facilities and a senior citizens hall.
 Salisbury Reserve to the south has a scout hall and play equipment.

 Education

+Ashwood High School is a government secondary school located on High Street Road.
+The present school was established as Ashwood Secondary College in 1988 following the amalgamation of the former Ashwood High School and Jordanville Technical School.
+The original Ashwood High School had opened in 1958, while Jordanville Technical School opened in 1954; both closed at the end of 1987 as part of the amalgamation.
+Ashwood Secondary College was subsequently known as Ashwood College before the school adopted the name Ashwood High School in 2016.

+Adjoining Ashwood High School is Parkhill Primary School, a government primary school on Parkhill Drive.
+Parkhill opened in 1994 following the amalgamation of Ashwood Primary School and Jordanville South Primary School.

-Ashwood High School is a government secondary college located on High Street Road.
-Adjoining the college is Parkhill Primary School, on Parkhill Drive which is a government-run primary school.
-Ashwood School, located on Montpellier Road was established in 1976 and caters for students aged 5 to 18 years old with mild intellectual disabilities.
-Ashwood Memorial Kindergarten is located nearby on Arthur Street.
-Ashwood Central Pre School is located on Yooralla Street.
+Ashwood School is a separate government specialist school located on Montpellier Road.
+It opened in 1975.
+Ashwood Memorial Kindergarten is located on Arthur Street, and Ashwood Central Pre School is located on Yooralla Street.